-WordPress has become the most sought-after Content Management System (CMS) for Forums, Promotional Websites, and E-Commerce Stores.
-The Open-Source CMS was written in PHP and supplemented with a MariaDB or MySQL database.
+WordPress has become the most sought-after content management system (CMS) for forums, promotional websites, and e-commerce stores.
+The open-source CMS was written in PHP and supplemented with a MariaDB or MySQL database.
 With growing popularity and usage comes the need to integrate WordPress PostgreSQL databases.

 WordPress PostgreSQL Integration

-Unfortunately, the official WordPress distribution only supports MySQL and MariaDB database engines.
-WordPress has identified a number of obstacles in developing a version that includes support for the PostgreSQL database engine.
-According to the official documentation, it would be costly to implement WordPress PostgreSQL integration because every new WordPress version would have to be tested against the PostgreSQL database back-end.
+- According to the official documentation, it would be costly to implement WordPress PostgreSQL integration because every new WordPress version would have to be tested against the PostgreSQL database back-end.
 Because many plugins also rely on MySQL-specific calls, making ‘everything’ multi-database compatible will probably never be possible.

-Meanwhile, the available WordPress PostgreSQL plugins like PostgreSQL for WordPress (PG4WP) or WPPG aren’t reliable options since they haven’t been tested with the latest three major releases of WordPress.
-These plugins might result in incompatibility issues when used with more recent versions of WordPress.
+- Meanwhile, the available WordPress PostgreSQL plugins like PostgreSQL for WordPress (PG4WP) or WPPG aren’t reliable options since they haven’t been tested with the latest three major releases of WordPress.

 Note: If you still choose to use these plugins, you should be aware of the following: WordPress PostgreSQL plugin, PG4WP is expected to be slower than the original WordPress with MySQL because PG4WP does much SQL rewriting for any page view.
 Some WordPress plugins should work out of the box, but many plugins won’t because they need specific code in PG4WP.

-Methods to Connect WordPress to PostgreSQL
+Methods to Integrate WordPress with PostgreSQL

 Method 1: WordPress PostgreSQL Integration Using Hevo

-• Step 1- Configure Source: The first step is to connect Hevo Data with a data source of your choice- such as WordPress.
+- The first step is to connect Hevo Data with a data source of your choice- such as WordPress.
 You need to specify a couple of settings to configure this, namely the pipeline name, database host, name, port, user, and password.

-• Step 2- Configure destination: Load data from WordPress to PostgreSQL by providing your PostgreSQL database credentials, such as your authorized PostgreSQL account, along with a name for your database, destination, and project ID.
+- Load data from WordPress to PostgreSQL by providing your PostgreSQL database credentials, such as your authorized PostgreSQL account, along with a name for your database, destination, and project ID.

 Check out why Hevo is amazing:

-• Data Transformation: It provides a simple interface to perfect, modify, and enrich the data you want to transfer.
+- Data Transformation: It provides a simple interface to perfect, modify, and enrich the data you want to transfer.

-• Schema Management: Hevo can automatically detect the schema of the incoming data and maps it to the destination schema.
+- Schema Management: Hevo can automatically detect the schema of the incoming data and maps it to the destination schema.

-• Incremental Data Load: Hevo allows the transfer of data that has been modified in real-time.
+- Incremental Data Load: Hevo allows the transfer of data that has been modified in real-time.
 This ensures efficient utilization of bandwidth on both ends.

 Method 2: WordPress PostgreSQL Integration Using a Fork Version of PG4WP